tampakrap/puppet-hiera/README.md

   will automatically install the `hiera-eyaml-gpg` package.
 * In case you specify `deep` or `deeper` merge\_behavior, then this module will automatically install the `deep_merge` package.
+* If `hiera::restart_puppetmaster` is set to `true`, then any change to the `/etc/puppet/hiera.yaml` file will trigger restart of the web server that serves the Puppet Master.

 ### Classes